The Best 2-Day Sagunto, Spain Itinerary

 Know Before You Go | Sagunto

 Getting There: There is no airport in Sagunto – you’ll need to fly into the nearby Aeropuerto de Valencia (Valencia Airport).
-Note, if you’re coming from the US, it’s likely that you’ll have to transfer at a major European hub like Charles de Gaulle in Paris before touching down in this smaller Spanish airport.
+Note, if you’re coming from the US, it’s likely that you’ll have to transfer at a major European hub like Barcelona or Charles de Gaulle in Paris before touching down in this smaller Spanish airport.

 After flying into Valencia, the best way to get to Sagunto is by train.
 The Estació del Nord is the main train station in Valencia, and trains to Sagunto only take about 30-40 minutes.